localrivet/gomcp/docs/content/_index.md

 ## Specification

-GoMCP aims to be fully compliant with the official **Model Context Protocol specification**.
+GoMCP aims to be fully compliant with the official **Model Context Protocol specification (Protocol Revision: 2025-03-26)**.
 It supports core features like initialization, tool definition and execution, resource discovery and access, prompts, progress reporting, and cancellation.

 ## Getting Started